TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

 Great!
-The result of the operation is reflected in the output.
+The result of the operation is reflected.

 This means that the application is vulnerable to `SSTI`.